Active crossover

-Active crossovers can be implemented using an analogue circuit or using DSP.
+Active crossovers can be implemented using an analog circuit or using DSP.

 The Model 10B features independently selectable crossover points for high-pass and low-pass, in case the speaker installation requires slightly overlapped, (or slightly staggered), response curves for the drivers.
 You can also independently select crossover slope, from 6, 12, or 18dB/Oct., where one driver requires faster cutoff than another in the same system.
 A fixed frequency plug in Linkwitz-Riley alignment with steep rolloff curves of 24 dB/Oct. is also available.